Panasonic GH5 Review

 Videographers shooting at Full HD resolution will also gain access to All-I compression, but with a 200Mbps bitrate and frame rate options of 60, 50, 30, 25 or 24 fps.
 They'll also get access to 10-bit 4:2:2 IPB-compressed video with a 100Mbps bitrate at these same frame rates.

 The new firmware will also add support for hybrid log gamma for 4K HDR video capture, as well as anamorphic 6K 24p 4:3-aspect video capture.
-Multiple updates will be involved, with the first adding 10-bit 4:2:2 Full HD footage expected to arrive around April 2017, and the second including the All-I, hybrid log and anamorphic features to follow in July 2017.
+Multiple updates will be involved, with the first adding 10-bit 4:2:2 Full HD footage and anamorphic 4K already released on April 24, and the second including the All-I, hybrid log and other features to follow in July 2017.

 Nor is that all, either.
 For one thing, there's a clever new Focus Transition tool which allows you to set up to three predefined focus points to rack towards, then have the camera automatically and smoothly shift the focus between those points at a constant speed.
 You can select the speed at which focus is racked in five steps, and can decide whether the camera should start the focus transition immediately that recording begins, or with a five or ten second delay.